Top Banks in Lebanon

 Total assets: LBP 28.67 trillion (2016)

-Bank of Beirut provides consumer banking, commercial banking, corporate banking, correspondent banking, asset management and capital market services in both domestic and regional markets.
+Bank of Beirut provides consumer banking, commercial banking, corporate banking, correspondent banking, asset management, and capital market services in both domestic and regional markets.
 The bank manages 70 branches across the Lebanese territory, 24 branches in other countries, as well as representative offices in Nigeria, Ghana and the UAE (Dubai).
-In addition to the traditional branch setup, it also oversees Smart and Hybrid Branches, as well as Satellite Branches to serve customers in remote areas.
+In addition to the traditional branch setup, it also oversees Smart and Hybrid Branches, as well as Satellite Branches to serve as one of the banks in Lebanon more easily accessible by customers living in remote areas.

 Net income: USD 201.37 million (2016)